AbderrahmanAboumouslim/boxob-blog/src/post/2021-07-03-the-defender.md

 ---
-title: "The Defender / CHAPTER 1:"
+title: "The Defender /CHAPTER 1:"
 description: I’m lying down on my front, my brow is stuck to the cold surface of the floor, and I press my shaking hands to my head.
 The crackle of the programmed weapon hits horrendously against my eardrum, and the sharp pieces